webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 function.

 <a id="a-draw-diagram"></a>Maybe a picture will help.
 Here is a *simplified* diagram of WebGPU setup to draw triangles
-by using a vertex shader and a fragment shader
+by using a vertex shader and a fragment shader:

 <div class="webgpu_center"><img src="resources/webgpu-draw-diagram.svg" style="width: 960px;"></div>

-What to notice about this diagram
+What to notice about this diagram:

 * There is a **Pipeline**.
 It contains the vertex shader and fragment shader the GPU will run.
 You could also have a pipeline with a compute shader.